 Acute side effects usually set in after the first few treatments and settle weeks after the treatment course.

 General – Fatigue is common for most patients receiving radiation therapy.
 The severity of fatigue is variable between patients.
 Many patients return to a normal level of activity within a few weeks after the completion of radiation therapy.

-Nausea with or without vomiting is also common because the small bowel is sensitive to radiation therapy.
-The small bowel surrounds the liver, and even a small dose of radiation therapy can trigger nausea in some patients.
+Local – Nausea with or without vomiting is uncommon but can occur as the small bowel is sensitive to radiation therapy.
+The small bowel surrounds the liver, and a small dose of radiation therapy can trigger nausea in some patients.

 Some patients may experience swelling of the abdomen from fluid build-up inside the abdomen.

 Resting can help with fatigue, and most other side effects can be alleviated with oral medications.

 Side effects well after treatment (Long-term or ‘late’ side effects)